 Credit: Wikipedia

-Traditionally software development is a linear process.
-Requirements gathering and the development of the software specification are undertaken by an elite team of systems analysts who then pass the specification over to a development team for implementation.
+Traditionally, software development is a linear process.
+An elite team of systems analysts gathers requirements and develops the software specification, which they then pass on to a development team for implementation.
 The software application is then developed before being delivered to the customer.

 There are several problems with this traditional sequential methodology that I won’t go into here, but hopefully, you can see the parallels between software development and strategy formulation and implementation.

-Traditionally strategy formulation and implementation are conducted in three independent, sequential phases.Long-term planning is irrelevant, if not a hindrance.
+Strategy formulation and implementation are traditionally conducted in three independent, sequential phases.Long-term planning is irrelevant, if not a hindrance.

 Strategy should not be about the realisation of prior intent, but rather emphasis on the importance of openness to accident, coincidence and serendipity.